-Court Service Unit therapists provide clinical services free of charge to court-involved youth and families appearing before the Juvenile and Domestic Relations District Court.
-Therapists are housed within the Court Service Unit.
+Housed with in the Court Service Unit, therapists provide clinical services free of charge to court-involved youth and families appearing before the Juvenile and Domestic Relations District Court.
 Current service offerings include:

 - Biopsychosocial Assessments

 - Referrals to Community Providers

 Focus on Parenting is a court-ordered parent education course specifically for parents and caregivers involved in custody and visitation issues.
 The group class consists of one four-hour session that addresses the effects of the parents’ separation on the children, and development of functional communication skills.
 Participants learn about child development, and the legal definitions of custody, outlining what is meant by the Best Interests of the Child.
 The course is offered free of charge in both English and Spanish.